 In the midst of our pursuit of God, we can sometimes focus so much on the seriousness of discipleship that we miss out on the joy of our life with God.
-For me personally, there are times when I emphasize the challenges or trials on this earth to the denigration of the gift of life with God.
+For me personally, there are times when I emphasize the challenges or trials on this earth to the point that I ignore or unwittingly downplay the gracious gift of our joyful life with God.

-It is true that we are citizens of our heavenly home, who are just passing through.
+Of course, it is true that we are citizens of a heavenly home, who are, in a sense, just passing through this land of earth for a limited time.
 The writer of Hebrews makes this clear as he rehearses the faith-filled pursuers of God in the Bible.
 We read:

 Our sense of displacement is an unavoidable aspect of our life on earth.
-As the old spiritual says: “I am a pilgrim and a stranger traveling through this wearisome land.”
+As the old song says: “I am a pilgrim and a stranger traveling through this wearisome land.”

 Yet it is also true that God is the creator of joy, who longs to bring His joy into our lives.
 This came to home to me recently as I read Paul’s words to the church in Philippi: